Save 30% on a Ledger Nano Color. Use COLOR30 at checkout.

 — Many people aren’t sure how to interpret these functions – so they confirm the transaction based on trust, without really verifying what they’re signing.
 This blind spot is a huge opportunity for scammers.

-— Scams based on erroneous smart contract approvals are on the rise!
+— Scams based on malicious smart contract approvals are on the rise!
 It has never been more important to know what you’re signing.

-In this article, we walk you through some of the key smart contract functions you’ll encounter as you interact, what they mean – and how to spot a scam when you see one.
+In this article, we walk you through some of the key smart contract functions you’ll encounter as you interact, what they mean—and how to spot a malicious smart contract function when you see one.

 What Is a Smart Contract Function?

-Put simply, functions are pieces of code within a smart contract that allow it to carry out specific actions – “calling a function” initiates a given interaction between your wallet and whichever platform you’re using.
+Put simply, smart contract functions are pieces of code that allow smart contracts to carry out specific actions.
+“Calling a function” initiates a given interaction between your wallet and whichever web3 platform you’re using.
+In other words, approving one of these functions will allow the smart contract to carry out a specific task involving your wallet.

 Makes sense, right?
 But this has some repercussions too.

-The SetApprovalforAll function may well be very common – but it’s also a pretty risky interaction for you as a user, because its scope is just so wide.
+The SetApprovalforAll function may well be very common, but it’s also a pretty risky interaction for you as a user – its scope is just so wide.

-Approving this function means giving the platform you’re interacting with access to all of the ERC20 tokens or NFTs of a given smart contract within your wallet – and as an open-ended agreement.
-This applies to all future tokens from those smart contracts that come into your wallet.
+Approving this function means giving the platform you’re interacting with access to all of the ERC20 tokens or NFTs of a given smart contract within your wallet.
+Not only that, it’s an open-ended agreement, meaning it applies to all future tokens from those smart contracts that come into your wallet.

-SetApprovalforAll is a big-hitter when it comes to crypto scams, so it’s essential to be able to identify the times when it’s safe to sign – and when something’s off.
+As such, SetApprovalforAll is a big-hitter when it comes to crypto scams.
+Thus, it’s essential to be able to identify the times when it’s safe to sign—and when you could be interacting with a malicious smart contract.

 The only time you should encounter this message is when you’re listing your NFT on a marketplace or interacting with a DEX.
 This makes sense, since you need to give that platform permission to move tokens from your wallet when they are sold or traded.
 But outside of these situations, seeing this smart contract function should raise alarm bells.